dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 Before you deploy a Wi-Fi profile with PSK, verify that the device can connect to the endpoint directly.

 When rotating keys (passwords or passphrases), expect downtime and plan deployments accordingly.
 Consider pushing new Wi-Fi profiles during non-working hours.
 Also, warn users that connectivity may be impacted.

-To ensure a smooth transition experience and deliver timely policy updates, devices must keep at least one open communication channel to Intune.
-To do this, use cellular connectivity or provide guest Wi-Fi access that connects users only to Intune endpoints.
+To ensure a smooth transition experience, make sure the end user’s device has an alternate connection to the Internet.
+For example, the end user must be able to switch back to Guest WiFi (or some other WiFi network) or have cellular connectivity to communicate with Intune.
+This allows the user to continue to receive policy updates when the corporate WiFi Profile is updated on the device.